hotkit/django-slumber/README.markdown

     (r'^slumber/', include('slumber.urls'))

+Note that slumber will not accept any anonymous requests.
+These will always result in 401 responses.
+The simplest to configure option is to make use of local IP based authentication.
+This is not recommended for production use, but is useful for development.

 ## The Slumber data client ##

 The data client is to be found at `slumber.client`.
 It must be configured to be told the location of the directory server.